-Ann Gottert is a social and behavioral scientist specializing in global public health issues, including sexual and reproductive health, intimate partner violence, and gender relations.
+Ann Gottert is an associate with the Population Council’s HIV and AIDS program in Washington, DC.
+A social and behavioral scientist, Gottert specializes in the areas of HIV prevention, sexual and reproductive health, and intimate partner violence, with a focus on engaging men.
 She uses advanced quantitative and qualitative research methods to understand individuals’ behavior within diverse social contexts and to develop and evaluate public health programs.

-Prior to joining the Council in January 2016, Gottert served as a Postdoctoral Research Associate at the University of North Carolina’s Department of Epidemiology, working on an NIH-funded HIV Treatment as Prevention trial in South Africa.
-Before this, she worked on another NIH-funded trial in South Africa, evaluating a community mobilization intervention to change gender norms and reduce HIV risk behaviors, particularly among men.
-Gottert also has experience in filmmaking, having co-founded a film production company in Madagascar where she created short films and social marketing campaigns for various international organizations.
+Prior to joining the Council in 2016, Gottert served as a Postdoctoral Research Associate at the University of North Carolina’s Department of Epidemiology, working on an NIH-funded HIV Treatment as Prevention trial in South Africa.
+Before this, she worked on another NIH-funded trial in South Africa, evaluating a community mobilization intervention to change gender norms and reduce HIV risk behaviors.
+Gottert also has experience in filmmaking, having co-founded a film production company in Madagascar where she created films and social marketing campaigns for international organizations.

-Gottert received her PhD and MPH in Health Behavior from UNC-Chapel Hill, including an NIH predoctoral fellowship in STD/HIV training, and a BA in Visual Art from Brown University.
-She is a member of the International AIDS Society (IAS) and a journal reviewer for AIDS and Behavior, Prevention Science, and Sexually Transmitted Infections.
+Gottert received her PhD and MPH in Health Behavior from UNC-Chapel Hill Gillings School of Global Public Health, including an NIH predoctoral fellowship.
+She received a BA from Brown University.
+She is published in AIDS, Journal of the International AIDS Society, PLOS One, AIDS and Behavior, Contraception, and other peer-reviewed journals.